mjmiranda14/L1JetTag/eff/README.md

 - Command Line Example: `python JetConstructTriggerAnaylsis.py 'file.root' 1 0 1 1 0`
 	- this would run the code over the full dataset using PUPPI particles.
 It would create and save jet feature plots and efficiency curve plots, but it would not print values for the trigger efficiency and rates.

-- **WARNING**: For some reason using the PF particles of the ntuple in jet construction takes significantly longer and renders the code essentially useless for datasets on the scale of tens of thousands of events.
-Therefore, please use the PUPPI particle option until this is resolved.

 - **NOTE:** the option to RUN over a specific number of events is available by un-commenting the following lines: `numofevents = args.numofevents` and `pbar = tqdm.tqdm(range(int(numofevents))) # argparse option to only RUN over a specific number of events` and `parser.add_argument('numofevents', type=int, help='number of input events')` as well as commenting out `pbar = tqdm.tqdm(range(int(eventNum)))`
 	- this will also change the way you run the code from the command line:
 	- `python JetConstructTriggerAnaylsis.py 'file.root' 1 10000 0 1 1 0`
 	- this would run the same options from the above example except over the first 10000 events of the ntuple
 ---
 **UPDATING TRIGGER REQUIREMENT VALUES**:
-- With the updated of Phase II L1 Trigger TDRs, it will become necessary to update the trigger requirements of these and any triggers added in the future
+- It will become necessary to update the trigger requirements of these and any triggers added in the future

 - To make this implementation easier, the triggers are defined as function in the first section of the code before the `main()` section under "*Trigger Effic & Rate Functions*"
 	- Trigger requirements are passed as arguments of these functions which are called at the end of the code under the "*Calling Trigger Effic and Rate Functions*"